HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “answering the phone” in the singular.
+I leaned it’s better to say “the patient’s level of consciousness.”

 ★★★★★